-The Center for Mexican American Studies at The University of Texas at Austin announces its third annual competition for five (5) short-term research fellowships at the LLILAS Benson Latin American Studies and Collections in the fields of Mexican American and Borderlands Studies.
-These research fellowships are for the summer 2016.
+The Center for Mexican American Studies at The University of Texas at Austin announces its annual competition for five (5) short-term research fellowships at the LLILAS Benson Latin American Studies and Collections in the fields of Mexican American and Borderlands Studies.
+These research fellowships are for the summer 2017.

 World renowned for its over 1,000,000 books, periodicals, pamphlets, and microforms; 4,350 linear feet of manuscripts; 19,000 maps; 11,500 broadsides; 400,000 photographs and slides; and 60,000 items in a variety of other media (sound recordings, drawings, video tapes and cassettes, DVDs, posters, memorabilia, and electronic media), and periodical titles are estimated at over 40,000 with 8,000 currently received titles and over 3,000 newspaper titles, the LLILAS-Benson Latin American Studies and Collections is one of the foremost research libraries containing materials related to the Mexican American experience and Borderlands Studies.

 Further, the Mexican American Library Program (MALP) at The University of Texas at Austin was formally established in 1974 by the University Libraries to support the educational needs of students of Mexican American and U.S. Latino culture and history.
 It is also designed to support the research activities of the faculty of the Center for Mexican American Studies, which has been serving the state of Texas and the nation as a leader in the intellectual development of Mexican American studies since 1970.